What is long-term care?

 The best time to plan for long-term care?
 Before you actually need it.
 Planning ahead can be a gift for you and your family because it ensures you get the care you want and need as you age.
 Here are some ways to get started:

-• Plan your finances: Long-term care can be a significant expense, so it’s important to explore your financial options like long-term care insurance, savings plans, and government programs.
+Plan your finances: Long-term care can be a significant expense — that isn’t typically covered with standard health insurance and retirement plans.
+It’s important to explore your financial options like long-term care insurance, savings plans, and government programs.

-• Research resources: Familiarize yourself with long-term care services in your area such as home care, assisted living, and caregiver support groups.
+Research resources: Familiarize yourself with long-term care services in your area such as home care, assisted living, and caregiver support groups.
+It can help reduce uncertainty when you need care.
 You can also use tools like cost calculators and care finders to make informed decisions.

 Taking the next step